tagion/tagion/docs/gov/glossary/index.md

 ## Wallet

-A digital [application](/gov/glossary#application-mobile) or device that securely stores cryptographic keys used to access and manage cryptocurrencies.
-It enables users to send, receive, and store their digital assets, providing a convenient and secure way to interact with networks.
+A particular digital [application](#application-mobile) that allows users to send [transations](#transaction) to the  nodes of the network.
+The name is derived from early applications of [DLTs](#distributed-ledger-technology-dlt) in financial services.
+Typically they securely store the cryptographic keys used to access and manage cryptocurrencies and show the balances/assets associated with these keys.
+For the Tagion network, the [JustPay](https://www.decard.io/justpay) application currently serves this purpose.

 ## Wavefront